breatheco-de/capy-core/docs/serializers/query-params.md

 ### Not

-This operator is able to negate all the supported operations previously mentioned.
+This operator is able to negate all the supported operations previously mentioned, the `!` operator must be prefixed to the operation.

 ```http
 GET /api/v1/users?age!=18